tpimentelms/tpimentelms.github.io/_publications/2024-11-01-pimentel-meister-2024-compute.md

         Clara Meister
     },
-    booktitle = {Conference on Empirical Methods in Natural Language Processing (EMNLP)}, title = {How to Compute the Probability of a Word }, year = {2024},
+    booktitle = {Conference on Empirical Methods in Natural Language Processing (EMNLP)}, title = {How to Compute the Probability of a Word}, year = {2024},
     doi = {10.18653/v1/2024.emnlp-main.1020},
     url = {https://aclanthology.org/2024.emnlp-main.1020/},